mlafeldt/up-skeleton/README.md

 A skeleton project showing how to deploy a Go service as an AWS Lambda function via [Up](https://apex.github.io/up/).

+Note: While I haven't used Up in production yet, it definitely is one of the easiest ways to prototype microservices in AWS.

 ## Usage

 ```bash